-Yet this “never quit” philosophy was a real double-edged sword because it also made me hang on to unhealthy relationships and doomed projects much longer than necessary.
+Yet this “never quit” philosophy turned out to be a double-edged sword.
+It made me hang on to unhealthy relationships and doomed projects much longer than necessary.
 I took on the burden of trying to make things work and fought hard to keep things going because quitting was not an option for me.

-It was not until I was completely battle-worn that I realized how much I had allowed myself to get hurt and all the precious time I had lost in the process.
+It wasn’t until I was battle-worn that I realized how much I had allowed myself to get hurt and all the precious time I had lost in the process.
 I was eventually able to make peace with the past by appreciating the lessons that I learned from those experiences.

-After all, not every job, relationship or friendship will be right for us.
-We need the insight and knowledge to know which ones to pursue and which ones to quit on so that we can use our time and energy to focus on what truly fulfills us.
+After all, not every job, relationship or friendship is right for us.
+We need the insight and knowledge to know which ones to pursue and which ones to quit on, so that we can use our time and energy to focus on what fulfills us.

 We need to adopt the same kind of light-heartedness as a person trying on different clothes in a fitting room.
 The reason why we find this process easier (and sometimes fun) is because of our low attachment to the clothing items that we feel aren’t a good fit for us.

 Letting go of people and circumstances that aren’t right for us is much harder because of our strong attachments to them.
-This is understandable, especially if we have put in blood, sweat and tears while attempting to make things work.
+This is understandable, especially if we have put in blood, sweat and tears, to make things work.

-The only way to loosen the grip that our attachments have on us is by dealing with the emotional element in the situation.
-This does not mean that we should suppress our emotions – but rather use them as guideposts to serve our decision-making process.
+We can loosen the grip that our attachments have on us is by addressing our emotions and using them as guideposts in our decision-making process.

-Once we are able to eliminate the mental fog created by our unsettled feelings from unhealthy attachments, it will be easier for us to be practical about the situation.
+Once we’re able to eliminate the mental fog created by our our unhealthy attachments, it’ll be easier for us to be practical about the situation.
 At this stage, we have the objectivity and foresight to decide whether quitting is the best option and the right strategy for our future.

-Here are 5 common signs that quitting might be the best way to go:
+Here are five common signs that quitting might be the best way to go:

-- It never felt right: We have all been gifted with a sense of intuition that gives us a form of intelligence that logic cannot pickup on.
-Whenever you struggle to achieve something that is not for your highest good, you’ll have a sense of being out of integrity or alignment with your true path.
-This is why it’s important to take the time to tune into your inner wisdom through mediation and quiet contemplation, on a regular basis.
+1. It never felt right: We’ve all been gifted with an intuitive sense that gives us information that logic cannot pickup on.
+Whenever you struggle to achieve something that isn’t for your highest good, you’ll have a sense of being out of alignment with your true path.
+That’s why it’s important to take the time to tune into your inner wisdom through mediation and quiet contemplation, on a regular basis.

-- The challenges are a struggle: Anything that’s worthwhile pursuing will have its fair share of challenges but there is a big difference between the challenges that are worthwhile and the ones that aren’t, based on how we feel.
+2. The challenges are a struggle: Anything that’s worthwhile pursuing will have its fair share of challenges, but there is a big difference between the challenges that are worthwhile and the ones that aren’t, based on how we feel.
 Challenges in situations that serve us will invigorate us.
 The ones that don’t will feel like an uphill battle that takes a toll on your self-worth.

-- You feel drained and out of balance: Because of the mind-body connection, our body is sensitive to anything that occurs on the mental plane.
+3. You feel drained and out of balance: Because of the mind-body connection, our body is sensitive to anything that occurs on the mental plane.
 When we are out of balance, our body will send us distress signals in the form of aches, pains and sometimes even serious illnesses.
-I highly recommend Caroline Myss’s book, “Anatomy of the Spirit”, to learn more on how our body ailments are connected to our life lessons.

-- You feel like you’re being taken advantage of: The unfortunate truth is that there are plenty of people out there who would not mind taking advantage of situations if they are allowed to.
-If you find yourself in a situation where this is the case, you need to let the other person know how you feel.
+4. You feel like you’re being taken advantage of: The unfortunate truth is that there are plenty of people out there who would not mind taking advantage of situations if they are allowed to.
+If you find yourself in a situation where your made to over compromise, you need to let the other person know how you feel.
 If they don’t co-operate, be willing to walk away.

 All my best on your journey,